peidevs/Event_Resources/PendingMeetUps.md

 ## April 2020

 * cat-herder: Matt
-* Matt Duffy topic TBD
+* Matt Duffy: What's your type?

 ## May 2020